 The effects of email fraud are not always immediate but are usually severe.
-In addition to direct financial losses, which can be substantial, email fraud can disrupt business, result in loss of data, and lead to firing of those in high-level positions.
+In addition to direct financial losses, which can be substantial, email fraud can disrupt business, result in lost data, and lead to high-level firings.

 BUSINESS, DISRUPTED